 The following guidelines are suggestions for writing, reporting, and speaking to or about people with disabilities.
 As language evolves, we will continue to update this information and invite others to let us know your thoughts about language.

-Today, there is still federal legislation and statutory language that uses outdated terminology when it comes to disability.
+Something you can do today is avoid using the terms special needs and special education.
+Instead, use access needs, education, and education for student with disabilities.
+If you are referring to terms used in federal legislation or statutory language, you put the term in quotes or even footnote the term explaining that the language is outdated or archaic.
+Right now, there’s federal legislation and statutory language that uses outdated terminology when it comes to disability.
 Updates to this language must be done by lawmakers and require legislative action and changes in the law.
 Please be aware that even though you may see archaic or offensive language in the law, it is not commonly used by the public and in some cases, shouldn’t be.

 First and foremost, refer to a person with a disability by their name.